Existence of Self-Cheeger sets on Riemannian manifolds: Introduction and main results

 Let $\O$ be an open set in $(\M,g)$ with smooth boundary.
 The Cheeger constant $h(\O)$ of $\O$ is defined by

-where the domain $A$ varies over all measurable subsets of $\O$ with finite perimeter and $|A|$ is the $N$-dimensional Riemannian volume of $A$.
+where the domain $A$ varies over all measurable subsets of $\O$ with finite perimeter and positive $N$-dimensional Riemannian volume denoted by $|A|$.
 It was first introduced by J. Cheeger in \cite{JeffChe} to obtain geometric lower bound of eigenvalues on $\O$.
 We refer the reader to \cite{Alter} and \cite{E Parini} for an introductory survey on the Cheeger problem and to \cite{BB,Gallot} for further results on manifolds.
 Some isoperimetric estimates are also given in \cite{BK}.
 The Cheeger constant has physical applications in modeling of land slides \cite{CCCNP}, in image processing \cite{Ionuscu} and in fracture mechanics \cite{Keler}.

 Any set $F$ in $\O$ which realizes the infimum \eqref{eq: Cheeger} is called a Cheeger set in $\O$.
-If $\O$ is a minimizer for \eqref{eq: Cheeger}, we say that $\O$ \emph{is self-Cheeger}.
-If $\O$ is the only set which attains $h(\O)$, we say that $\O$ is \emph{uniquely self-Cheeger}.
-The main result of this paper is the following. \begin{Theorem} Let $(\M,g)$ be a compact Riemannian manifold of dimension $N\geq2$.
+If $\O$ is a minimizer for \eqref{eq: Cheeger}, we say that $\O$ is \emph{self-Cheeger}. $\O$ will be called \emph{uniquely self-Cheeger}, if any Cheeger set in $\O$ is equal to $\O$ up to a Riemann measure zero set.
+The main result of this paper is the following. \begin{Theorem} Let $(\M,g)$ be a smooth compact Riemannian manifold of dimension $N\geq2$.
 Then there exists a family of uniquely self-Cheeger sets $(\O_\e)_{\e\in(0,\e_0)}$ with

-Moreover, if $p_0$ is a non-degenerate critical point of the scalar curvature $s$ of $g$, then the family $(\de \O_\e)_{\e\in (0,\e_0)}$ constitutes a smooth foliation of a neighborhood of $p_0$. \end{Theorem} Theorem \ref{theo0} relies on the result of Theorem \ref{the3} due to M.M.
+Moreover, if $p_0$ is a non-degenerate critical point of the scalar curvature $s$ of $g$, then the family $(\de \O_\e)_{\e\in (0,\e_0)}$ constitutes a smooth foliation of a neighborhood of $p_0$. \end{Theorem} Theorem \ref{theo0} relies on Theorem \ref{the3} due to M.M.
 Fall and the author in \cite{FallIgnace} together with Theorem \ref{theo2} below.
-Indeed Theorem \ref{theo2} gives a sufficient condition on the Ricci curvature for a domain $\O\subset\M$ to be a uniquely self-Cheeger while Theorem \ref{the3} provides a family of domains where this condition is always satisfied. \begin{Theorem} Let $( \M,g)$ be a compact Riemannian manifold of dimension $N\geq2$ and $\O$ a smooth domain in $\M$.
-Assume there exists a function $u\in C^2(\ov{\O})$ such that
+Indeed Theorem \ref{theo2} gives a sufficient condition on the Ricci curvature for a domain $\O\subset\M$ to be a uniquely self-Cheeger while Theorem \ref{the3} provides a family of domains where this condition is always satisfied. \begin{Theorem} Let $( \M,g)$ be a smooth compact Riemannian manifold of dimension $N\geq2$ and $\O$ a bounded domain in $\M$ with Lipschitz boundary.
+Assume that there exists a function $u\in C^2(\ov{\O})$ such that